-Pr oposal Board Recommendation Page 1.
-Election of eight (8) Directors to serve a one-year term ending at the 2022 Annual Meeting of Stockholders FOR each of the Board's nominees 14 2.
-Ratification of the appointment of Deloitte & Touche LLP as Brighthouse's independent registered public accounting firm for fiscal year 2021 FOR 37 3.
-Advisory vote to approve the compensation paid to Brighthouse's Named Executive Officers (the "Say-on-Pay" vote) FOR 41
+Pro pposal Board Recommendation Page 1.
+Election of nine (9) Directors to serve a one-year term ending at the 2023 Annual Meeting of Stockholders FOR each of the Board's nominees 14 2.
+Ratification of the appointment of Deloitte & Touche LLP as Brighthouse Financial's independent registered public accounting firm for fiscal year 2022 FOR 37 3.
+Advisory vote to approve the compensation paid to Brighthouse Financial's Named Executive Officers (the "Say-on-Pay" vote) FOR 41

-The Brighthouse Story
+The Brighthouse Financial Story

-Who We Are Brighthouse is an established U.S. retail franchise and one of the largest providers of annuities and life insurance in the United States.
-(1) Brighthouse became an independent, publicly traded company in August 2017, following our separation (the " Separation ") from MetLife, Inc. (" MetLife "), and the listing of our common stock on The Nasdaq Stock Market LLC (" Nasdaq ").
-In 2019, we became a member of the Fortune 500 TM , which lists the top 500 U.S. companies by total revenue.
-Our Purpose We are on a mission to help people achieve financial security.
+Who We Are

+Brighthouse Financial is one of the largest providers of annuities and life insurance in the United States.
+(1) Brighthouse Financial became an independent, publicly traded company in August 2017, following our separation (the "Separation") from MetLife, Inc. ("MetLife"), and the listing of our common stock on The Nasdaq Stock Market LLC ("Nasdaq").
+In 2019, we became a member of the Fortune § 500, which lists the top 500 U.S. companies by total revenue.

+Our Purpose

+We are on a mission to help people achieve financial security.
 We specialize in products that are designed to help people protect what they've earned and ensure it lasts.
 We are built on a foundation of experience and knowledge, which allows us to keep our promises and provide value to our distribution partners and the clients they serve.

+Our Strategy
-Our Strategy We believe our focused strategy will generate long-term stockholder value.
-Our strategy consists of the following core elements, which are fully aligned with our risk appetite and our approach to managing our business: Offering a tailored set of annuity and life insurance solutions that are simpler, more transparent, and provide value to our distribution partners and the clients they serve.
-We aim to continue to shift our business mix profile over time, with the addition of more cash flow-generating and less capital-intensive new business, along with the runoff of less profitable business.
-Selling our products through a diverse, well-established network of distribution partners and continuing to build strategic relationships and entering new channels as we expand our distribution footprint in the United States.

-- Effectively managing our expenses by adopting and maintaining an operating model that reduces our run-rate expenses. - (1) Ranked by 2019 admitted assets.
+We believe our focused strategy will generate long-term stockholder value.
+Our strategy consists of the following core elements, which are fully aligned with our risk appetite and our approach to managing our business:

+- Offering a targeted set of annuity and life insurance solutions that are simpler, more transparent, and provide value to our distribution partners and the clients they serve.
+We aim to continue to shift our business mix profile over time, with the addition of more cash flow-generating and less capitalintensive business, along with the runoff of less profitable legacy business. - Selling our products through a diverse, well-established network of distribution partners, continuing to build strategic distribution relationships, and entering new channels as we expand our distribution footprint in the United States. - Effectively managing our expenses by adopting and maintaining an operating model designed to drive our statutory expense ratio down over time. - (1) Ranked by 2020 admitted assets.
 Best's Review®: Top 200 U.S. Life/Health Insurers.
 A.M.
-Best, 2020.
+Best, 2021.

 Board Oversight of Our Strategy.
 One of the Board's most important duties is to oversee our strategy to grow the Company and deliver long-term value for our stockholders.
 The Board discusses key strategy topics with management throughout the year and devotes at least one entire meeting annually to a review of the Company's strategy.
-In 2020, the Board and senior management engaged in constructive dialogue regarding our multiyear strategic and financial plan, including the following key topics:
+In 2021, the Board and senior management engaged in constructive dialogue regarding our multiyear strategic and financial plan, including the following key topics:

-- our product, sales, and marketing strategy and plans, and the competitive landscape in which we operate; - the impact of the COVID-19 pandemic on our business; - our human capital management strategy, including talent development and succession planning; - our sustainability program, including integration of Environmental, Social, and Governance ("ESG") factors into our strategy; - strengthening our culture, including programs to promote Diversity, Equity, and Inclusion ("DE&I"); - our future state technology platform; - our investment strategy; - our financial and risk profile in various market scenarios; and - our financial plan, including capital return and other financial drivers and goals.
+- · our product, sales, and marketing strategy and plans, as well as the competitive landscape in which we operate; - · the impact of the COVID-19 pandemic on our business; - · our human capital management strategy, including talent development and succession planning; - our sustainability program, including integration of Environmental, Social, and Governance ("ESG") factors into our strategy; - strengthening our culture, including programs to advance Diversity, Equity, and Inclusion ("DE&I"); - our future state operations and technology platform; - · our investment strategy, including the launch of our institutional spread margin business; - · our financial and risk profile in various market scenarios; and - · our financial plan, including capital return and other financial drivers and goals.

-2020 Highlights - Executing Our Strategy in a Challenging Year
+2021 Highlights - Executing Our Strategy in a Challenging Year